By International School Parent Magazine Editorial Team

 Around the local area, we have a robust Christian faith.
 The church is solid there, and the school is a faith-based school.
 I usually have good access networking to those communities through the priests.
 Some of these communities are incredibly challenging, with levels of poverty that I’ve never seen before.
 We can bring in children safely, and do activities and things like that.

 We’re working with a company that is building 20,000 different homes.
-With the support of the local government, they’re in the process of creating a school for 800 children in the local community.
+With the support of the local government, they’re in the process of creating a school for 800 children.
 But, they have no idea what to do with the school once it’s built.
 Our first big project is going to be helping them develop and run the school together.

 What are the main challenges for education as a whole in the future?

 I’m optimistic about the future, and the way I see education.
-Sometimes challenge can be a synonym for opportunity, and I’m noticing that around the world now in the global ed-tech industry.
+Sometimes challenge can be a synonym for opportunity, and I’m noticing that around the world now.
 I think it is going to be an excellent opportunity for communities such as those here in Colombia.
 The big challenge is to work out how not to monetise ed-tech to the point where it becomes exclusive.
-The whole idea behind technology and education is that it should be helping to promote more equity in the world – more social justice, and better levels of education for the children who have not had an education.
+The whole idea behind technology and education is that it should be helping to promote more equity in the world.
+More social justice, and better levels of education for the children who have not had an education.

 Education’s got everything going for it at the moment.
 If you want better resources, they’re available online, and so much of it is for free.
 I can only see the resources and the way that we teach getting better, and improving literacy and mathematics skills around the world.
 I’d also say this idea of civilisation changing away from academics is going to become a more significant conversation.
 What I mean by that is, moving away from traditional math and English-based classrooms towards classrooms that don’t have subjects.
 This kind of idea is going to become more and more critical.